restic/restic/doc/040_backup.rst

     RESTIC_REPOSITORY_FILE              Name of file containing the repository location (replaces --repository-file) RESTIC_REPOSITORY                   Location of repository (replaces -r)
-    RESTIC_PASSWORD_FILE                Location of password file (replaces --password-file) RESTIC_PASSWORD                     The actual password for the repository RESTIC_PASSWORD_COMMAND             Command printing the password for the repository to stdout RESTIC_KEY_HINT                     ID of key to try decrypting first, before other keys RESTIC_CACHE_DIR                    Location of the cache directory
+    RESTIC_PASSWORD_FILE                Location of password file (replaces --password-file) RESTIC_PASSWORD                     The actual password for the repository (note security notice below) RESTIC_PASSWORD_COMMAND             Command printing the password for the repository to stdout RESTIC_KEY_HINT                     ID of key to try decrypting first, before other keys RESTIC_CACHE_DIR                    Location of the cache directory